-Our Quechua Collection uses natural dyes to colour wool and alpaca fibre.
-The fibres are dyed by artisans using recipes that have been passed down through many generations.
+Our Quechua Collection uses natural dyes to color wool and alpaca fiber.
+The fiber is dyed by artisans using recipes that have been passed down through many generations.

 Dyeing is part art, part science.
-Spun yarn is boiled for varying periods of time depending on the dyestuff used, the quantity of yarn to be dyed, and the desired colour.
-Often fixatives such as mineral salts or urine are necessary to create colour fastness, alter hues, or intensify colour saturation.
+Spun yarn is boiled for varying periods of time depending on the dyestuff used, the quantity of yarn to be dyed, and the desired color.
+Often fixatives such as mineral salts or urine are necessary to create color fastness, alter hues, or intensify color saturation.
 After the yarns have dried, they are re-spun, plied, and wound into balls of yarn, ready for weaving.

-The Andes are filled with a great diversity of plant life and the Andean people have a rich knowledge of the use of these plants for medicines, and for dyeing their cloth.
+The Andes are filled with a great diversity of plant life and the Andean people have a rich knowledge of the use of these plants for medicines, and for natural dyes for their cloth.

 Techniques and materials required to achieve particular shades depend largely on the region and the materials available, as well as the education and experience of the dyer.
 At one time, most weavers would have been well-aware of the natural processes and materials for dyeing.
 However, the popularity of convenient synthetics nearly resulted in a complete erasure of these skills from indigenous culture, and a whole generation came to lack this knowledge.
 Thankfully, a recent resurgence of interest in the old ways – thanks in part to the demand for natural, handmade products – led to consultation with the elders who still remembered the processes, and the traditions have been rescued, at least in part.
 However, more education is required for the indigenous population to completely regain these traditions.

-While it is generally accepted that natural dyes are better for human health and the environment, we recognize that there is still a need for more complete and comprehensive research into the environmental impact of these natural dyes and processes.
+While it is generally accepted that natural dyes are better for human health and the environment than synthetic ones, we recognize that there is still a need for more complete and comprehensive research into the environmental impact of these natural dyes and processes.
 Threads of Peru hopes to organize, fund, and/or participate in such research in the near future.

 - Red -

-Red is a very important colour to the Andean people.
-Since ancient times, red has been the brightest and most highly-saturated colour that could be produced with natural dyes.
-This fact, coupled with the peoples' innate love for bright colour, has led to red playing a dominant role in the palette of traditional Andean cloth.
+Red is a very important color to the Andean people.
+Since ancient times, red has been the brightest and most highly-saturated color that could be produced with natural dyes.
+This fact, coupled with people's innate love for bright color, has led to red playing a dominant role in the palette of traditional Andean cloth.

 A wide range of red hues can be achieved with natural recipes.